jgtorres95/meet/README.md

 Meet is a serverless, progressive web application that allows users to search for upcoming events in their city.

 * Feature 1: Filter events by city
-User story:

   As a user